Our trustees and directors

 • Hannah Bond

-Hannah Bond, Director of Advocacy and Influencing
+Hannah Bond, co-CEO and Director of Advocacy and Influencing

 A passionate expert in women, peace and security and feminist leadership and foreign policy in the UK and globally, has a wealth of knowledge and a strong dedication to advancing the rights of women and girls and their movements worldwide.
 With extensive experience in developing partnerships and working with feminist movements, Hannah has worked within the UK Government and civil society driving forwards innovative approaches and collaboration for a more peaceful, just world.
 Hannah's innovative approach to programming and advocacy, personal commitment to activism and feminism, and prior experience of being a director in the sector will be invaluable in steering ActionAid UK towards greater gender justice.